-Antilipoxygenase and Anti-Inflammatory Activities of Streblus asper Leaf Extract on Xylene-Induced Ear Edema in Mice
+Antilipoxygenase and Anti-inflammatory Activities of Streblus asper Leaf Extract on Xylene-induced Ear Edema in Mice

 Abstract

 Streblus asper (SA) belonging to the Moraceae family is well known as a folk medicinal plant in Asian countries.
-This study aimed to investigate the antilipoxygenase activity and the anti-inflammatory effects of the SA leaf extract.
-An in vitro antilipoxygenase study was performed using a lipoxygenase assay, and the oxidation of linoleic acid into 13-hydroperoxy linoleic acid (HPODE) was detected with a UV spectrophotometer at a wavelength of 234 nm.
-In the animal study, twenty-five male ICR mice were induced as ear edema by topical xylene, and the ear thickness of the mice was measured.
-The lipoxygenase assay results showed that the IC50 values of diclofenac sodium and SA were 0.0015 and 37.96 μg/mL, respectively.
-In the animal study, mice that received diclofenac sodium exhibited significantly reduced ear edema induced by xylene from 30 min onward, while mice that received 250 mg/kg and 500 mg/kg SA exhibited significantly reduced ear edema compared with the control group 45 min after induction with xylene.
-These results suggested that the SA leaf extract had anti-inflammatory activity.
-However, further studies are required to evaluate these effects and the additional potential of the plant that might be beneficial for the development of pharmaceutical products that prevent and treat inflammation.
+In this study, we aimed to investigate the antilipoxygenase activity and anti-inflammatory effects of SA leaf extract.
+The antilipoxygenase activity was measured in vitro using a lipoxygenase assay, and the oxidation of linoleic acid into 13-hydroperoxy linoleic acid was detected using a UV spectrophotometer at a wavelength of 234 nm.
+Ear edema was induced using topical xylene in 25 male ICR mice, and the ear thickness of the mice was measured.
+The lipoxygenase assay results showed that the half maximal inhibitory concentrations of diclofenac sodium and SA were 0.0015 and 37.96 μg/mL, respectively.
+The mice that received diclofenac sodium exhibited significantly reduced ear edema from 30 min after xylene induction, whereas the mice that received 250 and 500 mg/kg SA exhibited significantly reduced ear edema compared with the control group 45 min after xylene induction.
+These results suggest that SA leaf extract exerts anti-inflammatory effects.
+However, further studies are warranted to evaluate these effects and the potential of SA in the development of pharmaceutical products that can prevent and treat inflammation.

+Keywords

 1. Introduction

-The inflammation process is a defense mechanism of living tissues triggered by trauma, pathogens, stress, toxic substances, and cell damage.
-It is a complex reaction involved in resolving the stimuli and initiating the healing process [1].
-If acute inflammation is uncontrolled, chronic inflammation might be progressive and contribute to chronic inflammatory diseases [1, 2].
-Nonsteroidal anti-inflammatory drugs (NSAIDs), steroids, and opioids are accepted and widely used for the management of inflammatory symptoms or to treat diseases associated with inflammation [3].
-However, they are still used with awareness and under consideration by physicians due to their side effects.
-Within the past century, plants and their extracts have gained much attention as a new source for alternative anti-inflammatory therapeutic purposes [4, 5].
-Their pharmacological activities and phytochemical constituents have been increasingly investigated.
+Inflammation is a defense mechanism of living tissues triggered by trauma, pathogens, stress, toxic substances, and cell damage.
+It is a complex reaction involved in resolving stimuli and initiating the healing process (Chen et al., 2018).
+If left uncontrolled, acute inflammation might progress to chronic inflammation and contribute to chronic inflammatory diseases (Chen et al., 2018; Fang et al., 2014).
+Nonsteroidal anti-inflammatory drugs, steroids, and opioids are accepted and widely used for managing inflammatory symptoms and treating diseases associated with inflammation (Slater et al., 2010).
+However, they are still used with awareness and are under consideration by physicians owing to their side effects.
+In the past century, plants and their extracts have gained increasing attention as sources of alternative anti-inflammatory therapeutics (Pountos et al., 2011; Otimenyin, 2018) and their pharmacological activities and phytochemical constituents have been increasingly investigated.

-Streblus asper (SA), belonging to the Moraceae family, is well known as a folk medicinal plant in Asian countries, such as India, Sri Lanka, Malaysia, the Philippines, Southern China, and Thailand.
-It is a rich source of cardiac glycosides, phenolic compounds, and volatile oils [6].
-Several scientific studies have reported its pharmacological activities, including antibacterial, antiseptic, antidiarrheal, antidiabetic, antioxidant, and anti-Parkinson’s activities [6–8].
-In addition, a SA leaf extract demonstrated an inhibitory effect on carrageenan-induced paw edema in rats.
-The possible mechanism of this effect was related to the suppression of the LPS-induced expression of COX-2 and iNOS mRNA [9].
-Scientific evidence on the anti-inflammatory effects of SA extracts has rarely been reported, and there is no confirmed evidence of an anti-inflammatory mechanism through the lipoxygenase enzyme.
-Therefore, the purpose of this study was to evaluate the anti-inflammatory activity of an aqueous SA leaf extract, including in vitro lipoxygenase assay and in vivo experiments on xylene-induced ear edema in mice.
-The results of this study will provide potential information for the treatment of neurogenerative disorders caused by neuroinflammation [10].
+Streblus asper (SA), belonging to the Moraceae family, is well known as a folk medicinal plant in Asian countries such as India, Sri Lanka, Malaysia, the Philippines, Southern China, and Thailand.
+It is a rich source of cardiac glycosides, phenolic compounds, and volatile oils (Rastogi et al., 2006).
+Several studies have reported its pharmacological activities, including its antibacterial, antiseptic, antidiarrheal, antidiabetic, antioxidant, and anti-Parkinson’s effects (Rastogi et al., 2006; Singsai et al., 2015; Shahed-Al-Mahmud et al., 2020).
+In addition, SA leaf extract demonstrated an inhibitory effect on carrageenan-induced paw edema in rats.
+The possible mechanism of this effect is related to the suppression of lipopolysaccharide-induced expression of cyclooxygenase (COX)-2 and inducible nitric oxide synthase (iNOS) mRNA (Sripanidkulchai et al., 2009).
+Scientific evidence on the anti-inflammatory effects of SA extracts has rarely been reported, and there is no confirmed evidence of an anti-inflammatory mechanism involving the lipoxygenase enzyme.
+Therefore, the purpose of this study was to evaluate the anti-inflammatory activity of an aqueous SA leaf extract by performing a lipoxygenase assay in vitro and animal experiments in vivo in a xylene-induced ear edema mouse model.
+The results of this study will provide potential information for the treatment of neurogenerative disorders caused by neuroinflammation (Glass et al. 2010).

 2. Materials and Methods